Table of Contents

 The endocrine pancreas as it is seen under the microscope

-The endocrine islets, that are distributed between the exocrine pancreatic tissue and have a spherical to ovoid or strung-out form.
+The endocrine islets are distributed between the exocrine pancreatic tissue and can have a spherical to ovoid, or strung-out, form.
 The thread-like arrangement of the epithelial cells and the dense meshwork of capillaries are apparent.
-The glandular cells are chromophobic, that means they can not be dyed very good, that is why they can be recognised by their light colour when dyed with hematoxylin-eosin.
-Special dyes help making the various types of cells visible, because the secretory granules appear in different colours.
+The glandular cells are chromophobic, meaning they cannot be dyed very well; for this reason, they can be recognized by their light color when dyed with hematoxylin-eosin.
+Special dyes help to make the various types of cells visible because the secretory granules appear in different colors.

 The endocrine pancreas — neural control

 The endocrine pancreas has adrenergic and cholinergic synapses.
 Neurites of the sympathetic nerve stimulate the release of glucagon.
 The secretion of insulin is activated by the vagus nerve and inhibited by the sympathetic nervous system.